 - | Discuss problems you can solve

 - | Serve your content in channels where targets prefer to find it

 It’s essential to be able to use their words, not your own so that your marketing is genuine and not centered around your issues, your biases or product features that may not be relevant.

 Anyone creating a persona for marketing should include the perspective of the people touching your buyers on a daily basis—the sales team.
 And as any qualified sales representative will tell you, there are usually multiple persona profiles that change through the sales process.

-So the marketing content that you plan, create and deploy should align with each of these persona and how it meets their needs as they move through a sales funnel from a suspect to prospect to a converted and paying customer.
+The marketing content that you plan, create and deploy should align with each of these personas.
+It should meet their needs and address their challenges as they move through a sales funnel—from a suspect to > prospect to > a converted and paying customer.

-Lee Oden, CEO of TopRank Online Marketing, shares how a buyer persona can be used as a strategic component in online marketing.
+Lee Oden, CEO of TopRank Online Marketing, shares how a buyer persona can be used as an effective strategic component in online marketing.